The 2026 Bali Hope Swimrun

 Kate Feltham, Sydney.

-The event is built around a project to protect the future of the island by fundraising for grassroots recycling and coral restoration initiatives.
+But the race is only part of the story.
+The event is built around a genuine mission: protecting the future of Nusa Lembongan by fundraising for grassroots recycling infrastructure and coral restoration projects that the island desperately needs.

 How it works